Learn how to cook delicata squash with this easy roasting method! Spoiler alert: No peeling necessary!

 I haven’t tried making it in the slow cooker yet (mostly because I love this method so much), but I’m sure you could!
 I love cooking butternut squash in the slow cooker.

-So, let’s get down to business: How to cook delicata squash.
+So, let’s get down to business!

 - WASH IT.
 I know I’ve gone on tirades about washing your fruits and vegetables in the past, but here it is extra important because you’ll be eating the skin of the squash.
 Give it a good scrub with a brush and make sure it’s nice and clean.